The Acoustics of Portable Vocal Booths

 What a good portable vocal booth is not.

 Contrary to common belief the main purpose of a portable vocal booth is not to keep out ALL extraneous noise.
 Why?
 Because it’s just not possible.
 Blocking sound from getting through a barrier is called acoustical isolation.
-But to properly isolate a volume of space requires dense materials.
-Think concrete and brick.
-A booth optimized for isolation is going to be heavy and hardly ideal for traveling.
-For instance another vocal booth of similar size to our Porta-Booth Pro is almost two and a half times as heavy!
-That’s a heavy lug around an airport and contrary to its name it does not qualify as carry-on.
+But to properly isolate a volume of space requires dense materials and/or lots of space.
+Think concrete, brick, wallboard and insulated walls.
+Specialty sound blocking materials can also be used although will also contribute to a heavier booth.
+Therefore, a booth optimized for isolation is going to be heavy and hardly ideal for traveling.
+A "portable" vocal booth optimized for noise suppression can easily weigh 25 to 50 pounds.
+That’s a heavy lug around an airport and will definitely not qualify as carry-on.

 Can a portable booth keep out all the noise?